- Reference Number: HEY-020/2021

 If you experience:

-Please contact the department immediately via the phone numbers below.
-These symptoms may be a sign of infection in the eye which is serious complication.
+Please CONTACT THE DEPARTMENT IMMEDIATELY via the phone numbers below.
+These symptoms may be a sign of infection or inflammation in the eye which is a serious complication.
 Serious complications must be treated quickly to minimise damage to the eye.

-If you suspect you have any of the above symptoms please contact us on:
+If you suspect you have any of the above symptoms please contact us:

 It is very important that you keep all appointments for review and treatment.

-Depending on the drug injected you will be given a follow-up appointment either for review in the clinic or for a further injection, this will vary according to your eye condition and will have been explained in detail at your consultation with more detailed information given.
+Depending on the drug injected you will be given a follow-up appointment either for review in the clinic or for a further injection.
+This will vary according to your eye condition and will have been explained at your consultation with more detailed information given.

 General Advice and Consent